CaNS-World/CaNS/README.md

 ## News

+[24/07/2022] Important fix in the boundary conditions subroutine which can provide incorrect periodic boundary conditions, tagged in release `v1.3.1`.

 [21/07/2022] `nthreadsmax` removed from the input file since it is not really needed when running with MPI-OpenMP.

 [11/07/2022] Mixed precision calculations with the Poisson equation solved in single precision are now possible with explicit diffusion, and with 1D implicit diffusion.